SaiMadhavChakrala/Horcrux_Hunters_CO/README.md

 Refer to out.txt for the ouput/memory/reg values/miss rate/IPC/CPI...

-Refer out1.csv and out2.csv for Pipeline Diagrams of corresponding cores
+Refer out1.csv and out2.csv for Pipeline Diagrams of corresponding cores.

+Cache configuration can be changed by altering the value in Cache.hpp.

 ## Phase - 3